top of page

 6. Join Our IGBC AP Exam Preparation Workshop!

-So Are you ready to crack your IGBC AP exam?
+So, are you ready to crack your IGBC AP exam?

-Date - 3rd June to 14th June 2025 (Every Tuesday, Thursday, Saturday)
+Date: 3rd June to 14th June 2025 (Every Tuesday, Thursday, Saturday)

-Time - 07:30 PM to 08:30 PM IST
+Time: 07:30 PM to 08:30 PM IST

 7. Build Your Network

 Connect with architects, firms, and sustainability enthusiasts on platforms like LinkedIn and Instagram.
 Ask questions, share what you learn, and stay inspired.
+Networking opens doors to career opportunities and collaborations.

 Roadmap to your first Green job as an Architecture student